At a crossroads: New York’s status as a global fashion capital

 Industry executive

 New York might also help the fashion industry connect with other local industries, especially hospitality, food, and entertainment.
-South by Southwest in Austin is one example of a successful cross-industry event, celebrating “the convergence of tech, film, music, education, and culture.”17 In 2024, it included movie and TV premieres; conferences on AI, climate change, fashion and beauty, and many other topics; and a competition where 45 tech companies pitched their ideas to industry experts, early adopters, and venture capital and angel investors.18 In New York City, this model could help catalyze many industries, including fashion.
+South by Southwest in Austin is one example of a successful cross-industry event, celebrating “the convergence of tech, film, music, education, and culture.”18 In 2024, it included movie and TV premieres; conferences on AI, climate change, fashion and beauty, and many other topics; and a competition where 45 tech companies pitched their ideas to industry experts, early adopters, and venture capital and angel investors.19 In New York City, this model could help catalyze many industries, including fashion.

 The input of NYFW attendees and industry leaders suggests that hosting events in a single or just a few more accessible locations could create more concentrated gatherings.
 In addition to logistical benefits, this could increase organic connections and maximize networking opportunities, which buyers, journalists, and other industry figures say they want.

 Outside of NYFW, New York City is pursuing many efforts to make its commercial districts more vibrant to nurture its already strong consumer economy, including tourism and retail foot traffic.
 The “New” New York Panel, for example, aims to transform business districts into places where people can live, work, play, and shop 24/7.
-Repurposing space and filling vacancies more quickly also could help move the needle on revitalizing NYC fashion.19
+Repurposing space and filling vacancies more quickly also could help move the needle on revitalizing NYC fashion.20

 Common elements of long-term success

 • Champions to help corral and convene.
 Effective interventions may benefit from champions capable of bringing together diverse stakeholders.
-In the case of fashion, a mechanism enabling communication, collaboration, and alignment across key stakeholders in the ecosystem—industry leaders and councils, local government, schools, real estate, and others—could help drive success.
+In the case of fashion, a mechanism enabling communication, collaboration, and alignment across key stakeholders in the ecosystem—industry leaders and councils, local government, schools, real estate, and others—could facilitate success.
 A coordinated forum could help track the pulse of New York’s fashion sector, align on a vision and objectives, and activate existing and new citywide initiatives.

 • Self-sustaining mechanisms.
 New strategies and programs could improve longevity without a constant need for external funding.
 These could include diverse revenue streams for various initiatives, strategic corporate partnerships, and robust alumni engagement that diminish the need to continuously seek new support or sponsors.